Can You be Too Flexible?

 - Hyperflexibility in a joint means you can extend a joint beyond the normal range expected for that particular joint.

 - Being abnormally flexible may indicate a disorder of connective tissue, sometimes called hypermobility.

 - Often, people with this have a childhood history of doing funky things with their body (such as clicking joints out of place or putting feet behind the head).
 Very commonly they enjoy participating in yoga or circus-style acrobatics.. because doing these exercises/poses is not difficult.

 - Other indicators may include easy dislocation, sprains or strains.
 Pain in the knees, fingers, hips, and elbows is more likely if there has been excessive stretching or injuries.

 - Sometimes there are no symptoms – this is more likely in older adults, especially if you’ve not been particularly acrobatic, which allows for a bit of stiffening of the joint capsules.

-- Treatments are customized for each individual based on his or her particular manifestations.
+- Treatments are customised for each person depending on his or her particular manifestations.